kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 There is a particular case where credentials may be needed at the templating stage to render the manifests.
 For example, if the template method is `helm` and the source is git.
 To install the chart into the user cluster, we have to build the chart dependencies.
 These dependencies may be hosted on a private registry requiring authentication.

-You can specify the templating credentials by settings `.spec.version[].template.templateCredentials`
+You can specify the templating credentials by settings `.spec.version[].template.templateCredentials`.
+It works the same way as source credentials.

 **Example of template credentials:**
 ```yaml